 The shoulder press is very effective in the following circumstances:

 - The aftercoming head has descended through the pelvic inlet and is either on the perineum (chin visible) or mid-pelvis (chin not visible, but easily reached in the sacral space); and the occiput is anterior

-- The mother is in an upright, forward-leaning position (e.g. hands/knees or kneeling)
+- The mother is in an upright, forward-leaning position (e.g. all fours or kneeling)

 - The clinician facilitating the birth is behind the mother, and the baby is directly facing the clinician (‘tum to bum’ with mother), with head and body in alignment

 Gluteal Lift – If descents stops with the perineum tight on the baby’s forehead (bregma), and the shoulder press alone has no further effect, an assistant can augment the manoeuvre by lifting the woman’s buttocks up and out.
 This lifts the perineum over the bregma as the primary attendant performs the shoulder press, moving the baby in the opposite direction.
-This assisted manoeuvre is especially helpful when the woman has a very full figure, or the perineum is especially tight and intact.
+This assisted manoeuvre is especially helpful when the woman is obese, or the perineum is especially tight and intact.

 The feeling and effectiveness of this manoeuvre is very easy to replicate using an obstetric model, turned upside down, as in the video below.